-With rising waste costs, more and more schools are moving their campuses towards zero waste.
-Implementing zero waste strategies will reduce waste, help keep operating costs down, and it may also boost a school’s reputation.
+With rising waste costs, more and more schools are moving their campuses towards Zero Waste.
+Implementing Zero Waste strategies will reduce waste, help keep operating costs down, and position the school as a sustainability leader.
 With climate change concerns at the top of mind now, more potential students and members of the public (in addition to staff and faculty) will begin demanding more action.

 1. Conduct a waste audit

 A waste audit gives you a clear picture of what your school is throwing away, what you are diverting, and how effectively (or not) your waste and recycling programs are working.
 Without an audit, you are just guessing and not knowing.
 With waste costs increasing, knowing what is going into your trash (and what you are paying to remove) is key.